HackTricks-wiki/hacktricks/cloud-security/aws-security.md

   * KMS decrypt the data key with the CMK and send it back to S3
   * S3 decrypts the object data

 **Server-side encryption with customer provided keys, SSE-C:** This option gives you the opportunity to provide your own master key that you may already be using outside of AWS.
-Your customer-provided key would then be sent with your data to S3, where S3 would then perform the encryption for you.&#x20;
+Your customer-provided key would then be sent with your data to S3, where S3 would then perform the encryption for you.

 * Encryption:
   * The user sends the object data + Customer key to S3